-- Shortage of qualified skilled and unskilled workers to fill current job vacancies in industries with high workforce demand, such as aged and disability care, tourism and hospitality, construction, retail, engineering, and seasonal agriculture.
-This has been exacerbated by historically low unemployment levels across the region. - Difficulties with attracting skilled workers into smaller towns, especially for infrastructure, construction, and mining projects.
-There is estimated to be around 63,600 full time jobs required to deliver the major capital projects planned over the next five years (Central West and Orana).
-This issue will be exacerbated by a shortfall of affordable housing needed to support the growing population. - Preparing those working in emissions-intensive sectors for new employment opportunities as a result of the transition to the Net Zero economy particularly in the Lithgow and Mudgee regions - Shortage of accommodation due to low housing stock, and a competitive housing market, particularly for workers who are required to relocate to take up employment opportunities.
+- Shortage of qualified skilled and unskilled workers to fill current job vacancies in industries with high workforce demand such as aged and disability care, tourism and hospitality, construction, retail, engineering, and seasonal agriculture.
+This has been exacerbated by historically low unemployment levels across the region. - Difficulties with attracting skilled workers into smaller towns, especially for infrastructure, construction and mining projects.
+It is estimated around 63,600 full time jobs are required to deliver major capital projects planned over the next five years (Central West and Orana).
+This issue will be exacerbated by a shortfall of affordable housing needed to support the growing population. - Preparing those working in emissions-intensive sectors for new employment opportunities as a result of the transition to the net zero economy particularly in the Lithgow and Mudgee regions - Shortage of accommodation due to low housing stock and a competitive housing market, particularly for workers who are required to relocate to take up employment opportunities.

-- High proportion of Indigenous Australians, reflecting the cohort's relative concentration within the region's larger population.
-This cohort experiences high labour market disadvantage and overrepresentation as long-term registered participants in the Workforce Australia Employment Services caseload. - Overrepresentation in the Workforce Australia Employment Services caseload of other cohorts - people with a disability, mature aged, and youth who experience labour market challenges such as a lack of workplace experience or underdeveloped soft skills. - Accessibility to transport links within and between Local Government Areas where employment opportunities are clustered.
-Necessity of having a licence and a car. - Poor awareness and access to delivery mechanisms for the range of available skills training and employment support options available to job seekers and employers in the region.
+- First Nations people experiencing high labour market challenges are overrepresented as long-term registered participants in the Workforce Australia Employment Services caseload. - Other cohorts, including people with a disability, mature age people and youth are also experiencing labour market challenges. - A small regional Workforce Australia Employment Services caseload showing an overrepresentation of participants requiring foundation skills including literacy, numeracy, digital and employability skills who are also experiencing many non-vocational barriers to work.
+There is also a large proportion of people who do not have a driver's license. - Accessibility to transport links within and between Local Government Areas where employment opportunities are clustered.
+Having a licence and a car is a necessity in the region. - Poor awareness of, and access to, delivery mechanisms for a range of available skills, training and employment support options available to people and employers in the region.